volpi-m/Lua-in-cpp/README.md

+# THIS REPOSITORY IS CURRENTLY BEING REWORKED

+Use at your own risks

 # C++ encapsulation of Lua's C API (the function calling part)

 With this only `Lua.hpp` file, you can call basic functions from a Lua script in your C++ code, not all functions however.